fossasia/open-event-server/README.md

 **Import:**

-Open Event API server supports multiple formats as a valid source for import.
+Open Event server supports multiple formats as a valid source for import.

 - A **zip archive** with JSON (matching the API structure) and binary media files.
 Read more about this [here](/docs/general/import-export.md).
 - The **Pentabarf XML** format is also supported as a valid import source. ([Sample file](https://archive.fosdem.org/2016/schedule/xml)).